Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 - Friday to Monday (closed Wednesday and Thursday), from 10am to 5pm

-- During Dark MOFO opening hours extend to 6pm
+- During Dark MOFO opening hours can extend to 6pm

 MONA Tasmania Cost: